Newhouse0303/JavaAdvanced_OOP/Part_3_exercise_4.md

 ## d:

 The filterResults takes two parameters (key, value) and filters through the initial list.
-The solution seems a bit dull and having avbig fat function `row.filter` which doesn't even accept two values as a parameter is just not ok.
+The solution seems a bit dull and having a big fat function `row.filter` which doesn't even accept two values as a parameter is just not ok.

 ```
 class studentQuery {